 If your credit is less than stellar or if you don’t have an enormous down payment saved up, you can probably still qualify for a mortgage; it’s just a matter of finding the mortgage lender that is best for your individual situation.

-A great mortgage lender is just one of the members you need on your home-buying team.
+If you want to enjoy the benefits of homeownership, a great mortgage lender is just one of the members you need on your home-buying team.

 Just as critical as a great mortgage lender is a knowledgeable, trustworthy real estate agent.